Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 Validation and protection levels affect the certificate price and time it will take to get one.

+## SSL Disadvantages

+### Vulnerabilities

+Newer TLS version are more secure compared to older SSL implementations.
+However, all versions have known implementation flaws that allow attackers to exloit them.

+The list of known SSL/TLS vulnerabilities:

+* POODLE
+* ...
+* ...

+### Connection Speed Issues

+Since secure connections start with the handshake stage, during which a client and server exchange data and use complex algorythms to create keys, connections open with a certain delay.
+This delay is negligible if connection speeds are high, visitor traffic is low, and both parties use moderately modern hardware.
+Otherwise, the certificate validation can significantly impact the connection speed.

+See also: Three Tips to Avoid Bandwidth Issues

+### Setup Issues

+Certificates do not guarantee secure connections all by themselves.
+The outcome greatly depends on the specific server configuration.
+SSL/TLS has an option to select a simplified, less efficient encryption method when a server is configured incorrectly, or uses outdated software.
+Such connections are still marked as "secure", but have lower chances to withstand attacks form knowledgeable hackers.

+See also: How to Correctly Configure SSL/TLS Certificates

+### Plugin Compatibility

+Older plugins built without HTTPS in mind can trigger SSL/TLS errors.
+If your domains use outdated plugins, you will require to update them or find an alternative.

 ## See Also

+* Methods Used for Key Exchange/Agreement
 * How to Obtain and Install a Certificate
 * How to Resolve Error 525 (SSL Certificate Validation Failed)